 - To check whether a sender has deposited money in a timely manner and whether that money has been accredited to the account.

-- To confirm that a particular account has adequate amount for cheque payments, auto debits, money transfers, etc.
+- To confirm that a particular account has an adequate amount for cheque payments, auto debits, money transfers, etc.

 Frequent balance checking also alerts you to unauthorized transactions and allows you to take immediate corrective action.
-So, make it a point to check your account balance regularly and have total control over your funds.
+So, make it a point to check your SBI account balance regularly and have total control over your funds.

-SBI Balance Inquiry Number 2022
+How to Check SBI Account Balance via Inquiry Number

 You can use the service by giving a Missed call on the SBI Missed Call Number 09223766666.
 Your call will get disconnected after a few rings followed by an SMS with the updated account balance.
 Please note this service could be availed only by the mobile number registered with the SBI account.
 You can use the below-mentioned method to register your mobile number.